 When is the best time to visit Italy

-Italy is an exceptionally popular destination, so my recommendation is to avoid honeymooning here during the peak summer holiday period (July-August).
 May to June and September to October are lovely times to visit when you’ll have slightly fewer crowds and still benefit from milder weather.

 If you don’t want to (or can’t) travel in the summer.
 The major cities are great year-round destinations, but bear in mind that many of the coastal regions shut down during winter or the off-season.

-READ MORE: 15 Best August Honeymoon Destinations
+READ MORE: Ultimate Guide: Best Honeymoon Destinations by Month

 10-day honeymoon in Italy itinerary ideas